dtpublic/examples/tutorials/jdbcIngest/README.md

 ## Sample mysql implementation

-This project contains two applications to read records from a table in `MySQL`, create POJOs and write them to a file in the user specified directory in HDFS.
+This application reads records from a table in `MySQL`, create POJOs and write them to a file in the user specified directory in HDFS.

 1. SimpleJdbcToHDFSApp: Reads table records as per given query and emits them as POJOs.
-2. PollJdbcToHDFSApp: Reads table records using partitions in parallel fashion also polls for newly **appended** records and emits them as POJOs.

 Follow these steps to run these applications:

-**Step 1**: Update these properties in the file `src/main/resources/META_INF/properties-<applicationName>.xml`:
+**Step 1**: Update these properties in the file `src/main/resources/META_INF/properties.xml`:

 | Property Name  | Description |
 | -------------  | ----------- |